 This might be the hardest but most important part of moving on from bitterness.

-It’s possible to hold on to bitterness for a long time so you can focus your anger on someone else, because the truth is you are furious at yourself, and that feels too hard to face.
+It’s possible to hold on to feeling bitter for a long time so you can focus your anger on someone else because the truth is that you are furious at yourself, and that feels too hard to face.

-Or, start now by reading our article that explains 10 Ways You Can Show Yourself Compassion.
+Start now by reading our article ’10 Ways You Can Show Yourself Compassion’.

-Bitterness often consists of “dining out” on the awful thing that happened to you, and fantasising about revenge or thoughts of where you’d be now if things had gone differently.
+Bitterness often consists of fantasising about revenge, or thoughts of where you’d be now if things had gone differently.
 In other words, it lives in the past and the future.

 Get into the now moment by concerning yourself with current opportunities and goals that are about you and a positive future.

 One of the best techniques for staying now centred is mindfulness.
-A tool now used by many therapists with their clients, it trains you to constantly check in with your feelings, become conscious of the thoughts that are distracting you, and learn to notice the good things right in front of you.
+A tool now used by many therapists, it trains you to constantly check in with your feelings.
+You become conscious of the thoughts that are distracting you, and learn to notice the good things right in front of you.

-Bitterness tends to fade in the face of excitement and joy – in other words, new and better experiences.
-Explore a longtime interest, re-connect with others, choose some new things to put into your life.
+Bitterness tends to fade in the face of excitement and joy.
+In other words, new and better experiences.
+So put yourself out there.
+Explore a longtime interest, re-connect with others, choose some new things to put in place in your life.

 10. Set mini goals for yourself each day.

-Bitterness is a powerful tide, and best intentions to do things like try new things and be mindful can soon be caught in its tug.
-The way around this is to not just make big goals, but also small goals every morning that keep you on the road away from bitterness.
+Bitterness is a powerful tide, and best intentions to try new things and be mindful can soon be caught in its tug.
+The way around this is to not just make big goals, but also small, achievable goals that keep you on the road away from feeling bitter.

 11. Try a new perspective.